qi657/HSFormer-CR/README.md

 1. Add your output dir path in the config and choose the model you need
 2. Change the dataset path in the dataload/xx.py
 3. python train.py (for RICE dataset) or train_whus2crv.py (for WHUS2-CRv dataset)

+## Contacts
+Please do not hesitate to file an issue or contact me at `sunc696@gmail.com` if you find errors or bugs or if you need further clarification.

 # Cite